Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 A Sacred Pause: The Seventh Day and Its Implications

 At first glance, the seventh day can feel like an add-on.
 Six days give you sky, land, seas, lights, creatures, and humanity.
 Day seven gives you a command about Sabbath.
-It looks smaller, more domestic, less spectacular.
-Yet in Genesis 1 it functions like the climax.
+It looks smaller, less spectacular.
+Yet it functions like the climax.
 The whole process is moving toward this moment.

 Because here the text says that God “rests.”
 That sounds puzzling if we picture rest as recovery.
 When does an all-powerful Creator need to put his feet up?
-Did God get tired, lose momentum, or need a break from stress?
+Did God get tired, lose momentum, or make a mistake?
 The problem is not the word “rest.”
 The problem is our modern default picture of what rest is.

-In the ancient world, rest was less about disengaging from work and more about the achievement of order.
-Rest was what happened once chaos had been subdued and a stable, habitable world had been established.
+In the ancient world, rest was understood less as the absence of work and more as the establishment of order.
+Chaos had been subdued, and a stable, habitable world had been established.
 Rest meant stability, the moment when a builder lays down their tools and the house becomes a home.
 As John Walton put it, “This is more a matter of engagement without obstacles rather than disengagement without responsibilities.”[ii]
 In that sense, God’s rest is not exhaustion.
 It is enthronement.
 God takes up his residence and begins to reign in a world now fit for life.

 This is where the Hebrew notion of “shalom” comes in, a state of peace, wholeness, and flourishing.
 The pre-creation chaos (“formless and void”) is seen as a discordant disharmony, as something not yet as it should be.
 As God brings distinction, boundaries, and purpose, the world becomes a place where life can function.
 Day seven signals that the striving against disorder has been answered by a settled peace.
 The world is now a cosmos rather than a chaos, and God rests because the conditions for enduring order are in place.

 The theological understanding we draw from Genesis 1 is that God is the ultimate author of order.
-Order is not an accident and goodness is not a lucky by-product.
 The regularities of nature, the dependability of seasons and tides, the patterns that mathematics can describe, these are not flukes.
 They are sustained realities that reflect the Creator’s intent.
 That is why Sabbath matters.
 It is not mere downtime, it’s a living symbol of shalom—the wholeness God intends for all creation.

 Of course, that raises the hard question.
 If God built the world for order and goodness, why is it so saturated with suffering, illness, and grief?
 The biblical narrative doesn’t shrug its shoulders.
 It insists that disorder and brokenness aren’t how things are meant to be; they’re the fallout of humanity’s rebellion, the ripple effects of sin and the work of corrupt spiritual forces.
 The story doesn’t gloss over these realities, it names them, explains their roots, and holds out hope for their eventual undoing.

 So, what does it mean to “keep the Sabbath”?
-It’s not a license for laziness, and not a religious box to tick.
-It is a practiced act of trust.
-In Israel, it meant stopping work as a way of admitting that the world is not held together by your effort.
-By observing the Sabbath, we return to the truth that the Creator holds the universe together.
+At its heart, it is a practiced act of trust.
+Israel kept the Sabbath by ceasing from work as a confession that the world was not sustained by their effort, but by God’s.
 It’s a weekly invitation to release our grip on control and reconnect with God’s design for order and peace.

 The Genesis Creation Story: A Concluding Exploration of Its Timeless Significance